 A second conclusion is that for all balancing related processes, the required granularity for the Offtake and Injection Nominations corresponds to the level of the Belgian zone.
 This would allow simplifications to the Offtake and Injection Nominations in the sense that it would suffice for Elia to receive a single Total Offtake and Total Injection Nomination, representing the total offtake and total injection in the portfolio of the BRP that is located in the Belgian zone, instead of the current individual Offtake and Injection Nominations per Access Point or distribution system.
 The single exception where locational information is required relates to congestion management.
-Specifically, for constructing the grid model used for load flow calculations and the identification of possible congestions,
+Specifically, for constructing the grid model used for load flow calculations and the identification of possible congestions, Elia currently uses the MW Schedules for the larger generation units and its own load forecasts.
+However, in a study taking place in parallel, Elia has identified opportunities to further improve the grid model (and hence increase the efficiency of congestion management) by using the Offtake Nominations provided by the BRPs for demand facilities (at the level of the Access Point) directly as nodal load forecasts.
+64

-54 It must be noted that it will still be possible that the same party takes up the role of the BRP and the SA.
+63 It must be noted that it will still be possible that the same party takes up the role of the BRP and the SA.